Are you eligible?

 All applicants must be at least 18 years old and have held a full & unrestricted license for at least two full years.
 This does not include driving permits or provisional licenses.
 All driving records must have a “valid” status, and must have no suspensions in the past 3 years.

-Members over 21 can have a maximum of two accidents or moving violations on their record within the past three years, and no more than one violation for distracted driving.
-We are not able to approve members with any of the following violations on record: vehicular manslaughter, excessive speeding, excessive disregard for red lights/stop signs, reckless driving, DUI/DWI (within 7 years).
+Applicants over 21 can have a maximum of two accidents or moving violations on their record within the past three years, and no more than one violation for distracted driving.
+We are not able to approve members with any of the following violations on record: vehicular manslaughter, excessive speeding, excessive disregard for red lights/stop signs, more than one accident in any 12 month period, reckless or careless driving, DUI/DWI (within 7 years).